 The ceremony must be witnessed by two people, over the age of eighteen years.
 They must be able to speak and understand English, otherwise an interpreter will be required.
-At the completion of the ceremony the Bride, Groom, Witnesses and Celebrant are required to sign the Marriage Register and Certificate.
+At the completion of the ceremony the Couple, Witnesses and Celebrant are required to sign the Marriage Register and Certificate.

 3. Do we have to attend any pre-marital courses?

-No. However if you wish to contact the organisations below for further information:
+No. However if you wish to find out further information about relationship counseling please contact the organisations below:

 Relationships Australia 1300 364 277 www.relationships.com.au

 Interrelate 1300 736 966 www.interrelate.org.au